SleekPanther/circulation-with-demands-network-flow/README.md

 - &nbsp;
 - Lower bounds
     - No need to put lower bounds of 0, it's assumed
-    - Only use the `FlowEdge` constructor with `4` arguments if it has a lower bound
+    - Only use the `FlowEdge` constructor with `4` arguments if it has a lower bound: `(int fromVertex, int toVertex, double lowerBound, double upperBound)`
     `graph5.addEdge(new FlowEdge(1, 2, 1, 5));`
     - All other edges in `graph5` are simple & have default lower bound of `0`

 ## Code Details
-- Graph is kind a modified adjacency list but created via an edge list approach
+- Graph is kind a modified **adjacency list** but created via an edge list approach
 - Checks whether certain things would break conditions for circulation
 - `doDemandsMatchSupplies` is checked twice if the graph has lower bounds after adjusting capacities
 - Works for graphs without lower bounds and skips that part altogether